mod-audio/lv2bm/README.md

     make
     make install

-The default instalation path is /usr/local/bin, this can be modified passing the variable PREFIX to make install:
+The default instalation path is `/usr/local/bin`, this can be modified passing the variable PREFIX to make install:

     make install PREFIX=/usr

-Or you can use the INSTALL_PATH if don't want the bin subdirectory.
+The previous command installs the files in `/usr/bin`.
+Alternatively INSTALL_PATH variable might be used to define the absolute installation path.

 Dependencies: